fdnd-agency/funda/favourite-houses/README.md

 Currently funda has a feature that is under utilized with great potential for better UX.
 The [saved houses section](https://www.funda.nl/en/mijn/bewaard/)(needs login) could be improved into a more collaborative and data enriched experience.
 Currently it's possible to save a house as favorite and rated it based on a few points but it can be improved.

 We want to add scores to custom points that the user will define and be able to filter and order based on these custom ratings.
-Also, looking for a house is most of the times a collaboration between two or more people, so we want to give the opportunity to users to collaborate on this quest.
+Also, when you have a lot of houses, you may want to categorize them into different lists.
+Make sure that the user can create a list and add houses to them.

 ### Epic
 Redesign the favorite houses page of a user.